-Alaska Air Group’s mainline capacity has tracked the group’s performance.
-For June 2016, ALK’s mainline capacity grew by 11% YoY.
-For the second quarter of 2016, mainline capacity growth averaged 12%, and for the first quarter of 2016, capacity growth averaged 10%.
-From January through June 2016, ALK’s mainline capacity grew by 11% YoY, which was closer to the group’s capacity growth.
+Alaska’s mainline capacity has tracked the group’s performance.
+For August 2016, Alaska Air Group’s mainline capacity grew by 9.9% YoY.
+For 2Q16, the mainline capacity growth averaged 12%, while capacity growth averaged 10% for 1Q16.
+YTD in August 2016, Alaska Air Group’s mainline capacity grew by 10.6% YoY—slightly slower than its capacity growth.

-Alaska Air Group’s regional capacity, mainly operated by its subsidiary Horizon Air, has grown at a much higher rate in 2016.
-From January through June 2016, regional capacity grew by 22.1% YoY.
-This is a significant change from the comparable period in 2015, when regional capacity grew by only 5.6% YoY.
+Alaska Air Group’s regional capacity, mainly operated by subsidiary Horizon Air, has grown at a much higher rate in 2016.
+The pace has slowed down since July.
+For July and August, the regional capacity grew by 11.3% YoY and 13.1% YoY, respectively.
+YTD in August 2016, the regional capacity has grown by 19.2% YoY.

 What to expect

-For 2Q16, Alaska Air Group’s YoY capacity growth of 11.1% was slightly higher than the expected growth of 10.8%.
-The company expects capacity growth to slow down to 5% YoY for 2H16.
-This would take 2016’s growth to ~8% YoY.
+Alaska Air Group expects its capacity growth to slow down for the rest of 2016.
+This would take its fiscal growth to ~8% YoY.

-Although this growth is slower than ALK’s 2015 growth, it’s still higher than the capacity growth guidance for its legacy peers American Airlines (AAL), Delta Air Lines (DAL), and United Continental Holdings (UAL).
-For details on Delta Air Lines’ June 2016 performance, read How Did Delta Air Lines Fare in June 2016?
+Although this growth is slower than Alaska Air Group’s 2015 growth, it’s still higher than the capacity growth guidance for its legacy peers American Airlines (AAL), Delta Air Lines (DAL), and United Continental Holdings (UAL).
+These three carriers are expected to grow their 2016 capacity by ~2%.